dhellmann/pymotw-3/source/codecs/index.rst

 .. {{{end}}}

-The first encoding example begins by printing the text ``'pi: π'`` using the raw representation of the :class:`unicode` class.
-The ``π`` character is replaced with the expression for its Unicode code point, ``\u03c0``.
+The first encoding example begins by printing the text ``'pi: π'`` using the raw representation of the :class:`unicode` class, followed by the name of each character from the Unicode database.
 The next two lines encode the string as UTF-8 and UTF-16 respectively, and show the hexadecimal values resulting from the encoding.

 .. literalinclude:: codecs_encodings.py
    :caption:
    :start-after: #end_pymotw_header

-The result of encoding a :class:`unicode` string is a :class:`str` object.
+The result of encoding a :class:`str` is a :class:`bytes` object.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'codecs_encodings.py'))